City Guide to Bratislava, Slovakia: Part 2 | Must See Attractions & Beyond

 What To Do Now, That We’re in Bratislava?

 Well, it seemed only logical, that rather than arrive and immediately leave a cool new city in a country we’d never been in before, we should stay a couple of days!
-So, we booked a hotel night and an Airbnb night in town and started exploring!
+So, we booked a hotel night (with points at the DoubleTree by Hilton Hotel Bratislava) and an Airbnb night in town and started exploring!

 If you know us at all though, you’re well aware that we don’t just show up in a new city without a game plan.
 As we usually do, we did plenty of research ahead of time, exploring maps and recommendations all over the internet to come up with the best ever, must see list of things to do in Bratislava.
 It’s our goal to see everything, from the most visited tourist places to the hidden gems even locals don’t always know about.
 So, to possibly make your research on sightseeing in Bratislava (and other destinations) easier, we’ve kept our maps with all of the information we gathered (accurate at the time of our sightseeing).
 Finding hours, prices, and general information can sometimes be challenging, so we’ve tried to include these details on our maps and provide appropriate links below.
 And finally, not every attraction is suitable for every visitor, but the copywriters and marketing departments for the destinations sure make it sound like it.
 How many times have you read “Great for kids and adults alike” and shown up at the venue to wonder why anyone over 20 years-old without kids would go out of their way to be there?
 Below we’ve included our itinerary with tips, impressions, and our takeaways on each place that, when combined with the official attraction information and website, may help you decide if it’s a destination for your travel adventure or not.